ericyoc/GIS_unemploy_interactive_poc/README.md

 ## Features

-- Interactive choropleth map of Washington State counties
+- Interactive choropleth map of State counties
 - Detailed table of unemployment statistics
 - Data from May 2024 (projected)

 ## How It Works

 1. **Data Retrieval:**
-   - Geographical data: Downloaded from the US Census Bureau
+   - WA and CA Geographical data: Downloaded from the US Census Bureau
-   - Unemployment data: Fetched from the Washington State Employment Security Department
+   - WA and CA Unemployment data: Fetched from the Washington State Employment Security Department

 2. **Data Processing:**
    - County names are normalized and matched between datasets